-We found the code to be well organized and correctly implemented.
-We investigated the security of the implementation of the POKT SMT in several areas.
+We found the code to be well organized and correctly implemented, in accordance with security best practices.
+We investigated the security of the implementation of the POKT SMT in several key areas.

 False Sum Proof Protection

 We investigated whether a Sum Proof could be forged by manipulating the weight appended to the end of the leaf digest.
 We concluded that even if an attacker forged a leaf where a weight was hashed into the leaf digest, but a different weight was appended, the proof would fail in the validateBasic validation checks.